HUST-NingKang-Lab/EXPERT/README.md

 bioRxiv 2021.01.29.428751; doi: https://doi.org/10.1101/2021.01.29.428751
 ```

-If you have any question about our work, feel free to contact [us](https://github.com/HUST-NingKang-Lab/EXPERT#maintainer).
+This is our beta version, any comments or insights would be greatly appreciated.

+For support using EXPERT, feel free to [contact us](https://github.com/HUST-NingKang-Lab/EXPERT#maintainer).
 Thank you for using EXPERT.

 ## Current features